 You’re twice as likely to crash text driving as you are drink driving.
 You wouldn’t drink and drive.
 Don’t text and drive.

-THINK! has launched a new campaign to reduce handheld phone use amongst young drivers and coincide with a strengthening of the law around mobile phone use behind the wheel.
+THINK! has produced a campaign to reduce handheld phone use amongst young drivers and coincide with a strengthening of the law around mobile phone use behind the wheel.
 Take a look at the campaign here for further advice.
-From 25 March 2022, it will be illegal to use a handheld mobile phone behind the wheel.

-Anyone caught using their handheld device while driving could face a fine of up to £1,000 as well as 6 points on their licence or a full driving ban.
+Anyone caught using their handheld device while driving could face a fine of up to £1,000 as well as six points on their licence or a full driving ban.

 New Drivers

 Statistics show that new drivers are more likely to have an accident in the first two years after passing their test, due to lack of driving experience.
-Drivers who have passed their test in the last 2 years who acquire 6 points on their licence, will need to re-take their test - further details can be found here.
+Drivers who have passed their test in the last two years who acquire six points on their licence, will need to re-take their test - further details can be found here.

 Digital Magazines